openvinotoolkit/model_server/client/cpp/kserve-api/README.md

 ## GRPC Examples with Dummy Model

-This section demonstrates request to simple model, which increments each provided value.
+This section demonstrates inference on a simple model, which increments each provided value.

 ### Start the Model Server Container with Dummy Model
 ```Bash